-The City of Adelaide is commited to making the city a welcoming and inclusive place for all people to enjoy.
+The City of Adelaide is committed to making the city a welcoming and inclusive place for all people to enjoy.

 Access and Inclusion Advisory Panel Members

 The Access and Inclusion Advisory Panel aims to connect Council to people’s lived experience.
 The Panel meets quarterly to help shape the access and inclusion outcomes for key projects across the city.